19 Jun 2017

 So, now to what is essentially a McTernan job application; i.e. his open letter in the New Statesman.
 The letter follows many comments on his part that a Corbyn win would be the worst of all worlds, but then this cynical but likely correct piece for the Telegraph (paywall) explaining why everything he’s ever said and done was incompetent bollocks.
 In the end, though, the job application McTernan’s filling here, courtesy of the NS, is for consultancy work from people who see his name in the papers.

 The letter is styled as a memo to Jeremy Corbyn on how to beat the Tories.
-One thing immediately strike the reader; How in God’s name would John McTernan know how to win an election?
+One thing immediately strikes the reader; How in God’s name would John McTernan know how to win an election?

 Moving on, though, and obviously readers here will be able to have fun with their own unique textual analyses – there’s certainly bags of material – there’s: “punch the bruise” – the bruise is the UK’s female prime minister.
 There’s; “now is the time for a ‘prawn cocktail initiative with business leaders (by Jeremy Corbyn)”.
 Think about that one just for a moment.
 Then there’s McTernan imploring Corbyn to “learn the lesson of Australia” in the form of the excellent Tony Abbott.
 That’s Tony Abbott, the Tory (Australian Liberal) prime minister who had a historically noteworthy crash and burn after a disastrous two years in power.